Thursday, April 25, 2019

 This revelation can be clearly seen in the Passover Feast!
 I have found this year to be quite significant in the fact that today is Good Friday, the day we commemorate the crucifixion of Christ, and it is also the first day of Passover.

 I know you are probably thinking, so what?
-What does Good Friday, Jesus’ death and Passover have to do with one another!
+What do Good Friday, Jesus’ death, and Passover have to do with one another?
 As, Tevye in Fiddler on the Roof would say, “I’ll tell you…” (Okay so I may have burst into the song Tradition just now).
 Hebrews 10:11-14 gives us an idea of what happened daily, yearly really, for the forgiveness of sins.
 Yet on a Friday, just before Sabbath, the lamb was slain, the final sacrifice for all the sins of the world…but how does that relate to Passover…let’s get started!

 First the seder, a festive holiday meal, actually means "order."
 It is called this because the meal is done in a certain order which takes us from slavery to freedom.
 The Haggadah - which means "the telling" - is the book used at the Passover seder.
 The Haggadah explains the foods on the seder plate, recounts the highlights of the Exodus, and includes songs, prayers, questions, and vignettes.